-A collection of quality baking dishes and trays for creating the most delicious cakes, pies, cookies and casseroles for hungry families.
+A collection of quality baking dishes and trays for creating the most delicious cakes, pies and treats.
+Shop enamel baking dishes online at Spotlight.

 A broad selection of baking tins, pie dishes, muffin or cupcake trays and baking sheets is an important starting point for any bake-at-home enthusiast.
 However, when it comes to choosing the materials of your bakeware, what is the best choice for your purposes?
 Glass, ceramic, silicone and metal baking tins, pans and sheets all have their own pros and cons, so here are a few things to bear in mind.